 Math Riddles: Solve These Hard Logic Puzzles in 20 Seconds Each

-Today, we bring you another set of math puzzles which is all over the social media.
-These Tricky Logic Math Puzzles have attracted more millions of answers but very few got it right.
+Today, we bring you another set of math puzzles that is all over social media.
+These Tricky Logic Math Puzzles have attracted millions of answers but very few got it right.

 Can you solve these hard math puzzles?
 You have 20 seconds!